pygments/pygments/doc/docs/tokens.rst

 Builtin Tokens
 ==============

+.. module:: pygments.token

-Inside the `pygments.token` module, there is a special object called `Token` that is used to create token types.
+In the :mod:`pygments.token` module, there is a special object called `Token` that is used to create token types.

 You can create a new token type by accessing an attribute of `Token`: